jondeuce/DECAES.jl/docs/src/cli.md

 The `--legacy` flag is available if *exact* reproducibility is required compared to the MATLAB version.
 This will ensure that all outputs match to nearly machine precision (a relative tolerance of ``10^{-10}`` is used during testing).
 Note however that the `--legacy` flag may cause a significant slowdown in processing time due to less efficient algorithms being used internally, and is therefore not recommended unless absolutely necessary.
-Differences due to changes in default parameters can always be overridden by passing in the desired value explicitly (e.g. `--SPWin 0.014 0.040`) without the need for the `--legacy` flag.
+Differences due to changes in default parameters can always be overridden by passing in the desired value explicitly without the need for the `--legacy` flag.